Vortetty/Vortetty/README.md

 # Hey, i'm Kali!

-Just a trans girl programming in my free time
+Just a trans girl programming for fun in my free time

 ## A bit more about me